dscroft/liascript_can_hacking/classroom.md

 <div class="flex-child" style="min-width: 400px;">
 This activity is designed to demonstrate how a malicious attacker can intercept and retransmit CAN frames on the CAN network of an intra-vehicle network.

-This sort of attack would work on any vehicle with a CAN network with no protection nmechanism in place.
+This sort of attack would work on any vehicle with a CAN network but no protection mechanism in place.

 ------------------------------

 This activity is best done in pairs, with each participant ideally having access to their own computer.

-If there aren’t enough participants or devices, participants can complete the activity alone by opening two separate browser windows.
+If there aren't enough participants or devices, participants can complete the activity alone by opening two separate browser windows.
 </div>

 <!-- class="flex-child" style="min-width: 200px;" -->